Openpoint/Pasture.js/README.md

 At the command prompt, do `<your_project>$ node ./pasture.js`

-Cntr_C will gracefully shut it down.
+Ctrl_C will gracefully shut it down.

 In any HTML5 browser, go to the URL and port you specified in settings.js - eg `http://<your_domain>:8080` If you have node running on port 80, no need to specify the port in the browser.